petarbelchev/PersonalFinancer-WebApp/README.md

 # Personal Financer

 ## Overview
-Personal Financer is Web Application that give on his users the ability to record their incomes and expenses structured on Accounts and transactions.
+Personal Financer is Web Application that give on his users the ability to record their incomes and expenses structured on Accounts and Transactions.

 ![User Dashboard Page](./Screenshots/user-dashboard-page.jpeg)

 ## Motivation
 This is my first project.
-I created it to practice my skills and it also will be a defense project for [**ASP.NET Advanced**](https://softuni.bg/trainings/4107/asp-net-advanced-june-2023) course at [SoftUni](https://softuni.bg/ "SoftUni") (June 2023).
+I created it to practice my skills and also will be a defense project for [**ASP.NET Advanced**](https://softuni.bg/trainings/4107/asp-net-advanced-june-2023) course at [SoftUni](https://softuni.bg/ "SoftUni") (June 2023).

 ## Used Tech/Frameworks
 - ASP.NET Core 6